embrace-io/embrace-docs/docs/open-telemetry/integration.md

 :::warning
 **Network requests to OpenTelemetry Collectors should not be logged**

-To prevent an infinite loop of network requests spans, any requests used to export telemetry to OpenTelemetry Collectors should be excluded from being recorded by the Embrace Android SDK using the `disable_url_patterns` setting in the Embrace Configuration file.
+To prevent an infinite loop of network requests spans, any requests used to export telemetry to OpenTelemetry Collectors should be excluded from being recorded by the Embrace Android SDK using the `disabled_url_patterns` setting in the Embrace Configuration file.
 See [this page](/android/features/configuration-file/#networking---disabled_url_patterns-string-array) for details.
 :::

 #### Sending Telemetry to Grafana Cloud